-- The axisymmetric TC capability of Cloud Model 1 (CM1, Bryan and Fritsch, 2002; Bryan and Rotunno, 2009a) is well suited for our experiments.
+The axisymmetric TC capability of Cloud Model 1 (CM1, Bryan and Fritsch, 2002; Bryan and Rotunno, 2009a) is well suited for our experiments.
 The limitations of axisymmetric simulations are outweighed by the reduced computational expense, which allows us to run ensembles of simulations.
 Axisymmetric models have proven useful in the evaluation of TC maximum intensity (e.g., Rotunno and Emanuel, 1987; Bryan and Rotunno, 2009a; Hakim, 2011; Rousseau-Rizzi and Emanuel, 2019).
 We acknowledge that some three-dimensional effects, such as vortex Rossby waves, are known to be important to TC intensity (e.g., Wang, 2002; Gentry and Lackmann, 2010; Persing et al., 2013).
-There is no reason to believe that these factors would vary substantially in direct response to changes in the environmental temperature profile, but they - could vary with storm intensity.
+So too are asymmetric thermodynamic processes such as downdrafts and radial ventilation that can occur as a response to TC-environment interactions.
+While axisymmetric models miss the component of the TC response due to internal thermodynamic and kinematic asymmetries, they offer a controlled experimental design to start to link theory and observations.
 Thus, the response of axisymmetric vortices to changes in the thermodynamic profile is deemed sufficient to test our hypotheses, but fully 3-dimensional simulations are needed to investigate this limitation.
-The axisymmetric domain in our simulations features 4 km grid length, a model top of 25 km (59 vertical levels), and a radial domain length of 768 km.
-The horizontal mixing length in this version of CM1 is a linear function of surface pressure, varying from 100 m at 1015 hPa to 1000 m at 900 hPa (Bryan, 2012). - We initialize CM1 (version r19.10) with the Dunion (2011) "moist tropical" sounding, derived from western North Atlantic rawinsonde data from 1995 to 2002 (Fig. 1a).
+The axisymmetric domain in our simulations features a 4 km grid length, a model top of 25 km (59 vertical levels), and a radial domain length of 1500 km.
+At radial distances greater than 280 km the grid length stretches to the larger grid spacing.
+Sensitivity tests to a doubling of the radial domain length and a simultaneous doubling of the radial distance at which the grid length stretches showed the sensitivity is small compared to changes in physics options or responses to temperature changes (not shown).
+The horizontal mixing length in this version of CM1 is a linear function of surface pressure, varying from 100 m at 1015 hPa to 1000 m at 900 hPa (Bryan, 2012).

+We initialize CM1 (version r19.10) with the Dunion (2011) "moist tropical" sounding, derived from western North Atlantic rawinsonde data from 1995 to 2002 (Fig. 1a).
 The model is initialized with a weak vortex (~12 ms-1 maximum azimuthal velocity in gradient thermal wind balance) like that in the control simulation of Rotunno and Emanuel (1987).
-A potentially - 205 important difference between our experimental design and that of Rotunno and Emanuel (1987) is that our initial conditions are not in a state of radiative-convective equilibrium.
-This is to assess the influence of temperature profile differences more directly during the TC intensification stage, although we acknowledge that the TC begins to modify the environment immediately, and we have not eliminated this change in our simulations.
-Our present-day simulations feature an SST of 28°C, close to the value obtained by lowering the 1000-hPa air temperature in the Dunion moist-tropical sounding - adiabatically to the surface (~1015 hPa).
-Bryan and Rotunno (2009b, p.
-3046) discuss their use of 28 °C SST in the control simulation of Bryan and Rotunno (2009a), citing Cione et al. (2000) for observational support for air-sea temperature differences.
+A potentially important difference between our experimental design and that of Rotunno and Emanuel (1987) is that our initial conditions are not in a state of radiative-convective equilibrium.
+This is to assess the influence of temperature profile differences more directly during the TC intensification stage, although we acknowledge that the TC begins to modify the environment immediately, and we have not eliminated these changes in our simulations.
+Our present-day simulations feature an SST of 28°C, close to the near-surface air temperature (following Bryan and Rotunno 2009b)